-When Palo Alto Networks researchers first noticed Malware, Echobot used exploits for 18 vulnerabilities.
-Imidlertid, in the Akamai report, just a week later, Echobot already used 26 different exploits, both old and new, og, tilsyneladende, this is not the limit.
+Hvornår Palo Alto Networks researchers first noticed Malware, Echobot used exploits for 18 vulnerabilities. imidlertid, in the Akamai report, just a week later, Echobot already used 26 different exploits, both old and new, og, Tilsyneladende, this is not the limit.
 The current version of Malvari attacks NAS, routere, NVR, IP cameras, IP phones and so on.

 Akamai experts note that the most remarkable feature of Echobot is that its authors do not focus on vulnerabilities in Internet of things devices (routere, cameras, video recorders, etc.), but also use bugs in Oracle WebLogic og VMware SD-WAN to infect targets and malware distribution.